jprichardson/ymd/README.md

 ymd
 ===

-JavaScript component to return the year, month, and day string.
+JavaScript component to return the year, month, and day string. i.e. returns `YYYY-MM-dd` from Date object.

 Why?